 Data is stored in “Daobit” LLC, providing privacy and reliable security restricting unauthorized access to clients’ databases.

 Choosing an online solution frees users from significant spendings on both software and hardware.
 There’s no need to bear costs on maintenance, backups, and hardware setup.

 Work in teams

-Since a company might have few employees who calculate transportation tariff rates, Rail-Tariff-Online also features a multiuser mode allowing several users to work in one account simultaneously where an employee can be assigned a role and access policies.
+Since a company might have few employees who calculate transportation tariff rates, R-Tariff-Online also features a multiuser mode allowing several users to work in one account simultaneously where an employee can be assigned a role and access policies.

 This feature will save your time and improve the accuracy of data inputting by allowing you to view and inspect calculations made within a company using one account, exchange links to calculations and create new calculations using mutual templates.

 If any questions regarding working in the system arise, do not hesitate to reach out to our specialists for all proper informational support on weekdays from 09:00 to 18:00 (Moscow time) by sending an email at firstname.lastname@example.org, or by phone:

 +7 (812) 325-97-61 (St. Petersburg)